Yodaman07/BetterBuilding/README.md

 # BetterBuilding
-A Minecraft mod that add better building tools to the game
+A Minecraft mod that adds better building tools to the game